-2. In the Create Histograms dialog, select FL2 vs FL1 and click Add to List.

-3. Click the 1P Histograms tab.
-Select FL2 in the list, and click Add to List twice to add two copies of this histogram.

-4. Click OK to open the data source and create the histograms.
-You should have three histograms displayed.
+- 2. In the Create Histograms dialog, select FL2 vs FL1 and click Add to List. - 3.
+Click the 1P Histograms tab.
+Select FL2 in the list, and click Add to List. - 4.
+Click OK to open the data source and create the histograms.
+You should have two histograms displayed.